koslo/node-red-contrib-time-controller/README.md

 # Time Controller

-Time Controller is a node-red plugin for RGBW Controller (or other devices) where all channels are managed separatly.
+Time Controller is a node-red plugin for RGBW Controller (or other devices) where all channels are managed separately.
 It is designed to fade in or fade out each channel in a specified time range.
 It calculates the percentage of each channel depending on the start and end value and time.

 ## Configuration